funcompbio/practical3/practical3.md

             First commit.
         ```

-# Upload your local repository to GitHub
+# Upload your local Git repo to GitHub

-Here we want to create in GitHub a remote repository connected to our local one.
+Here we want to create in GitHub a remote Git repo connected to our local one.
-We illustrate such process using the previous local Git repository, but assuming
+We illustrate such process using the previous local Git repo, but assuming
 we have delete the file `catalunya_setmanal_head.csv`.

 To get started, log into your GitHub account, click on the plus sign on the